oetiker/sourcey-buildpack/README.md

 ruby, Java or python code at a Cloud Foundry site and it gets magically turned into a running web applications.
 Alas for me, life is often a wee bit more complicated than that.
-My projects always seem to required a few extra libraries or they are even written in an dead scripting language like Perl.
+My projects always seem to required a few extra libraries or they are written in a language that doesn't have a specific buildpack.

 That's where `sourcey-buildpack` comes in.
 It allows you to easily compile any libraries and binaries from source.
 It takes care of putting everything